Fred Green Obituary - Richmond, VA | Legacy Pro

-GREEN, Fred Douglass, 84, of Richmnd, formely of Emporia, Virginia, departed this life October 9, 2020.
-He was preceded in death by his parents, Russell and Odell Green.
-He leaves to cherish his memory a loving and devoted wife, Susie Green; sons, Boyce and Kyle Green.
-Remains rest at March Funeral Home, 2110 E. Laburnum Ave., where viewing will be held Thursday, October 15, 10 a.m. to 4:30 p.m. at Knox High Mortuary Inc., 568 Hailfax Street, Emporia, Virginia 23847 and walk through visitation at March Funeral Home, October 16, 10 a.m. to 4:30 p.m.
+GREEN, Fred Douglas, 84, of Richmond, formerly of Emporia, Virginia, departed this life October 7, 2020.
+He was preceded in death by his parents, Russell and Odell Green; sisters, Mary Alice Jones, Irene Sills and Virginia Speller; brother, George Green.
+He leaves to cherish his legacy and memories a loving wife, Susie Green; sons, Boyce and Kyle Green; seven grandchildren, three great-grandchildren; brother, Joseph Green; sister, Mable Hedgspeth; a host of nieces, nephews, cousins, friends and many mentees who call Fred, "Dad."
+Remains rest at March Funeral Home, 2110 E. Laburnum Ave., where a walk-through visitation will be held at March Funeral Home, October 16, 10 a.m. to 4:30 p.m.
 Celebration of Life 1 p.m.
 Saturday, October 17, 2020, at March Funeral Home Chapel; live streaming will be available on our website.
 Interment Forest Lawn Cemetery.

 To plant trees in memory, please visit our Sympathy Store